 Brachycephalic Airway Syndrome

-Brachycephalic airway syndrome affects breeds of dogs with abnormal skull conformation, resulting in proneness to upper respiratory problems of the nose, mouth, and throat.
+Brachycephalic airway syndrome affects dog breeds with shortened snouts.
+Because of their abnormal skull conformation, these breeds are prone to upper respiratory problems of the nose, mouth, and throat.
 Early diagnosis is important when noisy breathing or other abnormalities occur.
-Most dogs are 2 to 4 years old when brought to a veterinarian.
+Most dogs are between 2 and 4 years old when brought to a veterinarian.

-- Elongated Soft Palate is a palate that is elongated more than normal.
-The soft structure at the back of the mouth behind the hard palate hangs down and interferes with airflow to the trachea causing labored breathing.
+- Elongated Soft Palate - The soft palate is located at the back of the throat behind the hard palate.
+When the soft palate is elongated, it hangs down and interferes with airflow to the trachea causing labored breathing.

-- Everted laryngeal saccules tissues become swollen protruding into the main airway from turbulent flow of air in the trachea.
+- Everted Laryngeal Saccules - Difficulty breathing causes pouches in the larynx to become inflamed.
+Tissues become swollen and protrude into the main airway, disrupting turbulent flow of air in the trachea.

-- Weakened cartilage supporting the larynx causes collapse.
+- Weakened cartilage supporting the larynx resulting in collapse

 - Trachea loses structural support resulting in chronic cough.
 A collapsing larynx cannot be corrected surgically.